garrandall/popular-music-data/tracks/i-won-t-last-a-day-without-you-al-wilson.md

 Oh, but one look at you and
 I know that I could learn
 To live without the rest
-Ooh, baby, I found the best
+Oh, baby, I found the best

 When there's no
 Getting over that rainbow